Skip to main content

 Book Review: Reflection on My Green School, An Outline

-Like the author, I also always aspire for a more safe and sustaining curriculum and school environment.
-For quite some time now "my vision of education" has been the secret subject of discussion.
-It is time for a change particularly on the quality of infrastructures and better-suited curriculum when the population is still "small" and "manageable".
-I've also shared on establishing a "Model School" in each Dzongkhag.
+Like the author, I also strive for a safer and more sustainable curriculum and school environment.
+For a while now, "my vision of education" has been a topic of personal reflection.
+It’s time for change, particularly in terms of improving infrastructure and adapting the curriculum, while the population is still "small" and "manageable."
+I’ve also proposed the establishment of a "Model School" in each Dzongkhag.

 Comments